yatsu/jaffle/README.md

 [prompt_toolkit](https://github.com/jonathanslenders/python-prompt-toolkit).

 ## Warning

-Jaffle is in a pre-alpha stage.
-The configurations and the API may change without notice during this period.

 Jaffle is intended to be a development tool and does not care much about security.
 Arbitrary Python code can be executed in ``jaffle.hcl`` and